aerogear/aerogear-ios-oauth2/README.md

 git submodule init && git submodule update
 ```

+Before Building or running test for AeroGearAuth2, please select 'AGURLSessionStubs' and run test target on simulator.
+Do the same for 'AeroGearHttp'.

 You are now ready to run the tests.

 ## Adding the library to your project